sagemath/trac_to_gh/Issue 654.md

 # Issue 654: [with patch] all callgrind support for vagrinding sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/654

 Original creator: mabshoff